 The automotive industry is changing rapidly and moving towards electrical vehicles which are set to completely dominate the market in the next two decades.
-This course has been designed with these technological developments in mind with as much emphasis on electrical side of vehicle design as the mechanical side so that graduates are well quipped for the automotive industry of the future.
+This course has been designed with these technological developments in mind with as much emphasis on electrical side of vehicle design as the mechanical side so graduates are well equipped for the automotive industry of the future.

 Designed to meet the accreditation requirements of the IET for Chartered Engineer status, the course includes elements of mathematical and physical sciences required to design, develop and manufacture a range of engineering systems.

 You will study the elements of electrical engineering, such as power and control, crucial for analysing and designing electromechanical drive systems.
 Programming smart embedded systems will also be covered so that you are ready for the fast development in autonomous and driverless cars.

 In the first year you will sit modules that are all common between electrical and mechanical engineering students.
 This is to ensure all underlying pre-request knowledge for modern automotive engineering is covered.
 Finally, you study elements of management, business and professional practice.
 This will develop your initiative, and effective communication and interpersonal skills, to achieve the high level of technical leadership required in a modern engineering environment.
 Your new skills will be further tested through group and individual research and design projects.

 The Automotive Engineering programme taps into the renowned expertise of the Centre for Automotive & Power System Engineering (CAPSE), a nationally recognised research, development, test and certification centre at the University of South Wales, with a reputation for cutting edge research within the advanced automotive and power systems engineering sectors.
 The course will also build on the University’s strong links with Formula Student.